tariq7299/BolesaLandingPage/to-do.md

 - Craete some interactions/and Reactive things/Animation
 - Add hover effects on buttons
 - Clean and tidy up the helpers.scss and create files for every group of utilities
+- CHange the name of color variables names

 **NOT so importatnt**